 25:37 Dr. Christopher Johnson: And that’s a word that’s been loosely used in long-term care.
 When you’re running a 100% to 400% turnover and when you have such poor training, it’s pretty hard to deliver person-centered care, where you get to really know the person, spend time with the person to have a relationship, and then know about time travel in order to match up with their trip back in time and validate them properly, as validation therapy points out.
 So, we support their family roles and friendships.
 We match up with their language and their non-verbal communication using a combination of the trip back in time and Barry Riesberg’s Seven Stage Fast.
 Which shows markers for each stage, and we support their emotional needs.
 And actually, with time travel, they get more in touch with their emotions.
 As they time travel back to their earliest years.
 They get more and more in touch with their emotions, and so it’s more important to attach to them our emotional level.
 And I did that with my mother, who had vascular dementia.

-27:00 Dr. Christopher Johnson: Which is little stair steps instead of downward spiral like the trip back in time is.
+27:00 Dr. Christopher Johnson: Which is little stair steps instead of a downward spiral like the trip back in time is.
 It works in the same way except you have these little short strokes that occur.
 And so, we would match up with activities creating.
 My wife helped us develop a family album of my mom’s farm and her sisters and her mother.
-There were no pictures of her boys or her husband, because she was in a different timeframe.
+There were no pictures of her boys or her husband because she was in a different timeframe.
 And you see that.
-You have to lose your ego when you do that, because they’re not—when they’re not in your timeframe, don’t impose it on them.
+You have to lose your ego when you do that because they’re not—when they’re not in your timeframe, don’t impose it on them.
 You have to join them in their timeframe.
 So, when she was back.
 Had moved back to her early years on the farm with her sisters and dad, those pictures she could relate to.
 Not to the five boys that she raised because she was in a different timeframe.
 So, it’s important for family members…

 28:00 Pamela D. Wilson: She probably wouldn’t think she had five boys.